 For a part time study load, students typically study two subjects per semester.
 All students must study “International GMPs and Quality Assurance” and choose additional subjects from those listed below.
 Students can commence in either first or second semester.

-The next round of applications for the online Graduate Certificate and Graduate Diploma in GMP
+Current applications for the online Graduate Certificate and Graduate Diploma in GMP close:

 First semester subjects (starts late February each year)